 The town retains much of its medieval character.
 The street layout and 15th century Aberconwy House give a good insight into its past.
 The Tudor mansion Plas Mawr on Castle Street is acknowledged as one of the finest examples in Britain.
 Conwy is also proud of its food traditions, with a number of shops, restaurants, and cafés offering a wide selection of locally sourced produce.
 Locals would recommend fish and chips or a plate of Conwy mussels available throughout the town.
 Recommended visit time 1hr.

-With its multangular towers, limestone and patterned walls, Caernarfon has echoes of the Roman city of Constantinople.
+With its multangular towers, limestone and patterned walls, the castle has echoes of the Roman city of Constantinople.
 It was chosen as the centre of Edward I’s administration in Wales and was the birthplace of his son Edward, the first English Prince of Wales.
 Today it is famous for the Investiture of Prince Charles in 1969 (now King Charles III).
-The current project will enhance the visitor experience and make more areas accessible.
-A café, lift and new washroom facilities will complement the existing exhibitions and video presentation.
-Access to the excellent Royal Welch Fusiliers’ Museum is included in the entrance fee.
+Access to the Royal Welch Fusiliers’ Museum is included in the entrance fee.
 There are fantastic views and photo opportunities from the battlements of the Eagle Tower.

 Group visit information: On-site toilet facilities and gift shop.
 Disabled access.
 Local guides available for pre-booked tours.
 Recommended visit time 1hr.